hmoazam/Microsoft-Social-Media-Analytics/README.md

 -   A machine with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
-    installed
+    installed - 2.31 or later

--   A dedicated resource group for SMA must be created prior to the deployment
+-   A dedicated resource group for the Social Media Analytics solution must be created prior to the deployment

 -   The deployment must be run using an account with the following